-Sales leakage is the corrosion of revenue and profit and it has many tentacles that reach out across the business.
-To address sales leakage requires careful analysis and understanding of not only sales principles, but also business process and sales operations.
+Sales leakage is the corrosion of revenue and profit, and it has many tentacles that reach out across the business.
+Addressing sales leakage requires careful analysis and understanding of not only sales principles but also business processes and sales operations.

-For many people, sales leakage is immediately hinged to the loss of potential sales for whatever reason.
-Most companies only look at the obvious sales leakage as the loss of not winning a tender or bid, a proposal not being successful or a deal not coming through.
-Those points can have a devastating effect on top-line revenue if not properly dealt with and sales management expend time and energy in attempting to minimise that loss ratio.
+For many people, sales leakage is immediately hinged on the loss of potential sales for whatever reason.
+Most companies only look at the obvious sales leakage as the loss of not winning a tender or bid, a proposal not being successful, or a deal not coming through.
+Those points can have a devastating effect on top-line revenue if not properly dealt with, and sales management expends time and energy in attempting to minimise that loss ratio.

 The discussion then shifted when I asked “what are you doing in relation to bottom-line profit in relation to sales?”
 Both the CEO and the sales manager look a little perplexed by the question.

 We discussed reviewing the company to find out more about the business and identify anything that could be undermining the team’s performance, being top-line, and business performance, being bottom-line.
 How the team operated and how the business operated to support the sales effort.
 How effective was the company beyond the customer?

 On meeting with the salespeople, they were smart, young and enthusiastic individuals, all working hard at bringing in sales quota and finding sales opportunities.
 They needed some training, as most do, but it was not going to have the major impact the company was looking for.

 There was more required than just the training required to deliver the planned growth.
 The business needed front-end fine-tuning, and we discussed how they had approached similar issues within their manufacturing processes.
 The idea was foreign to them, but they had seen the results using similar principles in operations, so the sales improvement review was booked.

 What our experience tells us is that most companies have a degree of sales leakage; discovering what that degree is, is important.